combine-org/combine-org.github.io/content/authors/SBML-Example/_index.md

 authors:
 - SBML

 description: This notebook creates a simple model in SBML.
-The SBML model will consist of two chemical species and a basic reaction that converts between them.
+The SBML model consists of two chemical species and a basic reaction that converts one to the other.

 # Logo
 show_logo: true